Home Poetry About Events Workshops A fracking conspiracy Poetic Portraits Instructions Shop Gallery Contact

 How to make projections of the future and beyond.

-The wizard worked at magic school for hours every day;
+The wizard worked at Jordan College every single day;

 There were often times he had to work and could not stop to play.